Clwyd: History

 North Wales has had human settlements since prehistoric times.
 By the time the Romans reached Britain, the area that is now Clwyd was occupied by the Celtic Deceangli tribe.
 They lived in a chain of hill forts running through the Clwydian Range and their tribal capital was Canovium, at an important crossing of the River Conwy.
 This fell to the Romans, who built their own fort here, in about AD 75; and the whole of Wales was soon under their control.
 After the Roman departure from Britain in AD 410, the successor states of Gwynedd and Powys controlled the area.
 From about 800 onwards, a series of dynastic marriages led to Rhodri Mawr inheriting the kingdoms of Gwynedd and Powys.
 After his death, this kingdom was divided among his three sons and further strife followed: not only Welsh battles were fought, but there were also many raids by Danes and Saxons.

 The Normans conquest of England at first had little effect on North Wales.
 This was to change as the city of Chester on the River Dee became the base for successive campaigns against the country in the 13th century.
 The coastal plain of Clwyd was the main invasion route, and a number of castles were built there to assist these advances.
 The castles at Flint and Rhuddlan date from this period, and were the first to be built by Edward I of England in North Wales during his successful conquest in 1282.
 After this, the rule of the Welsh princes was at an end and Wales was annexed to England.
 This area was known as the Principality of Wales from 1216 to 1536.
 From 1301, the Crown's lands in north and west Wales formed part of the appanage of England's heir apparent, who was given the title "Prince of Wales".
-Under the Laws in Wales Act of 1535, Wales became permanently incorporated under the English Crown and subject to English law.
+Under the Laws in Wales Act 1535, Wales became permanently incorporated under the English Crown and subject to English law.

 Although the Industrial Revolution did not much affect the rural parts of the area, there was considerable industrial activity in the North Wales Coalfield, particularly around Wrexham.
 The Bersham Ironworks at Bersham, in the same area, was at the forefront of technological advances and was most famous for being the original working site of the industrialist John Wilkinson who invented new processes for boring cannons.
 The Williams-Wynn family of Wynnstay had become rich after the dissolution of the monasteries and owned vast estates in Clwyd with resources including lead, tin and copper as well as corn and timber.